The response of pro-life Christians to abortion mirrors the response of anti-slavery Christians to slavery

 In 1834, when the students of Lane Seminary in Cincinnati, OH, formed an anti-slavery society, its trustees and faculty, fearful of the backlash such a society would instigate, banned it from campus.
 Approximately 40 seminarians left Lane as a result.
 This shameful episode is re-enacted every day on college campuses throughout the nation, where Christian college organizations such as FCA and Cru carefully distance themselves from anti-abortion efforts out of fear that associating with contentious ‘political’ issues will hurt their witness and invite unnecessary persecution.

-In 1845 the American Board of Commissioners for Foreign Missions, then the largest American missionary organization in existence, published a report acknowledging that slave-holders were welcome in their mission churches provided they “give credible evidence of piety”, and (how familiar it sounds to modern ears!) indicating that this was an excellent way to encourage masters to emancipate their slaves!
+In 1845 the American Board of Commissioners for Foreign Missions, then the largest American missionary organization in existence, published a report acknowledging that slave-holders were welcome in their mission churches provided they “give credible evidence of piety”, and (how familiar it sounds!) indicating that this would be an excellent way of encouraging masters to emancipate their slaves!
 (Goodell, 204)

 Like modern pro-life Christians who are afraid to speak decisively on the topic of abortion for fear that it will alienate those they wish to evangelize, The American Tract Society (ATS), founded in 1825, was by the 1850s publishing and distributing tracts on every subject pertinent to the Christian religion except for one.
 It had never created a tract even attempting to deal with the subject of slavery, and in fact edited out the anti-slavery comments of hymnist Mary Lundie Duncan in an 1852 tract they published about her life*.
 In all other things the Society remained faithful to the cardinal truths of Christian orthodoxy, but here they failed.